Kushaalkumar-pothula/MAGNETO-Code/README.md

 Now you should have the MAGNETO code successfully installed on your computer.
 Now you can proceed to running the code using the commands described in the section below.

 ## Usage
 To run the code, you must have NumPy and Matplotlib already installed.
+If you have fulfilled the requirements, you can proceed by following the given instructions.

 #### UNIX Operating Systems
-You can run and analyse the simulation in a single step by running ```run.sh```.
+On UNIX Operating Systems, you can run and analyse the simulation in a single step by running ```run.sh```.
 This can be done by running the following commands in a terminal:
 ```bash
 chmod +x run.sh
 ./run.sh